Animae-Magnae-Prodigus/blog/_posts/science-fiction/2025-01-22-James-Blish-Surface-Tension.md

 # Overall: 6/9.
 The work had better world-building than story-telling.

-The idea had a huge potential in improvement because the work had better world-building than story-telling.
+The work had a huge potential in improvement because it had better world-building than story-telling.
-For example, I would give a higher score if Blish could omit the wordy prologue, render the story in the form of mystery where humans fought together for their discovery of their origin story with more thrillers and suspenses in a quicker tempo and lesser words.
+For example, I would give a higher score if Blish could omit the wordy prologue or change it to the epilogue, render the story in the form of mystery where humans fought together for their discovery of their origin story with more thrillers and suspenses in a quicker tempo and lesser words.

 From the perspective of a reader, after reading the prologue, I expected that it could tell how little humans won their place in the cruel nature by unique wisdom and cooperation, how they interpreted their origin story arduously from generation to generation, how they found the relics of their original antecedents and marvelled at their huge bodies, and how they consolidated themselves into the current civilization of human beings again with the help of lost technology and finally fulfill Doctor's original wish.
 Therefore I'm disappointed of a scale from the pond to the ground in stead of a range from the pond to the space.